gaiaresources/gis_kaartdijin_boodja/README.md

 $ npm i
 ```

-To clean install, which installs the _exact_ versions of all the packages and dependencies listed in the
+To perform a clean install, which installs the _exact_ versions of all the packages and dependencies listed in the
 `package-lock.json` file:
 ```shell
 $ npm ci